ClayStack/claystack-docs/docs/cseth/overview.md

 # Overview

-ClayStack's csETH is a Liquid Staking Derivative token that embodies the principles of decentralization, resistance to censorship, scalability, and inclusivity.
-Building upon robust technologies such as DVT and a hybrid architecture, csETH fosters a scalable, noncustodial, and thoroughly decentralized protocol, bolstering the security of the Ethereum ecosystem and the DeFi space.
+ClayStack's Ethereum liquid staking protocol embodies the principles of decentralization, resistance to censorship, scalability, and inclusivity.
+Building upon robust technologies such as DVT and a hybrid architecture, ClayStack fosters a scalable, noncustodial, and thoroughly decentralized liquid staking solution.
+This helps bolster the security of the Ethereum ecosystem and the whole of DeFi.
 It encourages broad participation by rewarding active involvement from top node validators to non-professional validators, and facilitates the participation of major institutions and individual home stakers in staking and validation processes.

 ### Decentralization & Resistance to Censorship